Our weekend arts and culture picks, from Air to Beef

 It’s Easter, and a four-day Bank Holiday weekend.
 If you’re not too busy attending services or hunting for eggs, chances are you’ll have twice as much time to fill with all the film, TV, music, art, theatre and literature your heart desires.

-To help you navigate this doubled-up weekend, therefore, we have returned with our weekly Arts Agenda, in which The Independent’s team of critics and arts editors hand-pick the very best culture to dive into this weekend.
+To help you navigate this doubled-up weekend, we have returned with our weekly Arts Agenda, in which The Independent’s team of critics and arts editors hand-pick the very best culture to dive into.

 Chief art critic Mark Hudson steers us towards a major new exhibition from one of the art world’s biggest figures.
 Arts editor Jessie Thompson champions a fascinating book inspired by Joni Mitchell’s Blue, and discusses the controversial new stage adaptation of A Little Life.
 Music editor Roisin O’Connor spreads the word that Big Thief are currently on tour – run, don’t walk! – while features editor Adam White has good things to say about Ben Affleck’s new drama Air, which concerns the high-flying world of...
 Nike shoe merchandising.
 Lastly, we have TV editor Ellie Harrison, who walks us through an intriguing new Netflix series.